privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

         // Android.
       }

-      // Custom seller inputs for advertising on web. message CustomSellerInputsForBrowser {
+      // Custom seller inputs for advertising on the web. message CustomSellerInputsForBrowser {
         // Optional.
 Component auction configuration can contain additional
         // auction configurations for each seller's "component auction".